 Treatment plan services must include care coordination involving the recipient's parent/caregiver.
-Services must also include parent/caregiver training, support and participation.
+Services should also include parent/caregiver training, support, and participation.
 ABA is a recipient-focused service, and it is not practical or within the standard of practice to require the parent/caregiver to be present at all times while services are being rendered to the recipient.
-There is the expectation that recipients may be unaccompanied by a parent/caregiver while receiving services at a center-based program, especially for recipients receiving services for multiple hours per day.
+Recipients may be unaccompanied by a parent/caregiver while receiving services at a center-based program, especially for recipients receiving services for multiple hours per day.
 To the extent that parental/caregiver presence is required is a therapeutic decision, even when therapy is provided in the home.

-Services for "Family adaptive behavior treatment guidance", administered by a physician or other qualified health care professional (0372T without the patient present), should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parents or caregivers of the recipients to ensure that the recipient has consistency across environments, and therapy can be reinforced at home and in other locations with their caregiver.
+Services for "Family adaptive behavior treatment guidance", administered by a physician or other QHCP, should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parent(s) or caregiver(s) of the recipient to ensure that the recipient has consistency across environments, and therapy can be reinforced at home and in other locations with their parent/caregiver.

-Services for "Multiple-family group adaptive behavior treatment guidance", administered by a physician or other qualified health care professional (0372T with the patient present), should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parents or caregivers of the recipient to ensure that the recipient has consistency across environments, and therapy can be reinforced at home and in other locations with their caregiver.
-The multiple-family group therapy should be used when caregivers of two or more recipients are present.
-The recipients should have similar diagnosis, behaviors and treatment needs.
+Services for "Multiple-family group adaptive behavior treatment guidance", administered by a physician or other QHCP, should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parent(s) or caregiver(s) of the recipient to ensure that the recipient has consistency across environments, and therapy can be reinforced at home and in other locations with their parent/caregiver.

+The multiple-family group therapy should be used when parent(s) or caregiver(s) of two or more recipients are present.
+The recipients should have similar diagnosis, behaviors, and treatment needs.